dynamicdecisions/dynamicdecisions/_pages/cfp.md

 Submissions should be non-anonymous.
 All accepted papers will be presented as posters (recently published or under-review work is also welcome).
 There will be no archival proceedings, however, the accepted papers will be made available online on the workshop website.
-Papers should be submitted [here via CMT](TODO).
+Papers should be submitted via CMT (link available soon).

 Technical topics of interest include (but are not limited to):
 * Performativity: strategic behavior, gaming, incentivization